netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ## The "recurrence-time-zone-with-periods" Grouping

-   {{ex-8}} indicates a recurrence that occurs every 30 minutes and last for 15 minutes from 9:00 AM to 5:00 PM, and extra two occurrences at 6:00 PM and 6:30 PM with each lasting for 20 minutes on 2025-12-01 (New York):
+   {{ex-8}} indicates a recurrence that occurs every 30 minutes and lasts for 15 minutes from 9:00 AM to 5:00 PM and an extra two occurrences at 6:00 PM and 6:30 PM with each lasting for 20 minutes on 2025-12-01 (New York):

 ~~~~